+A major storm event for on-going post-construction monitoring is defined as equal to or greater than 1 inch in a 24-hour period.

 Infiltration basins are prone to clogging and failure, so it is imperative to develop and implement aggressive maintenance plans and schedules.
 Installing the required pretreatment SCMs will significantly reduce maintenance requirements for the basin.

-The Operation and Maintenance Plan required by Standard 9 must include inspections and preventive maintenance at least twice a year, and after every time drainage discharges through the high outlet orifice.
-The Plan must require inspecting the pretreatment SCMs in accordance with the minimal requirements specified for those practices and after every major storm event.
-A major storm event is defined as a storm that is equal to or greater than the 2-year, 24-hour storm (generally 2.9 to 3.6 inches in a 24-hour period, depending in geographic location in Massachusetts).
+The Operation and Maintenance Plan required by Standard 9 must include inspections and preventive maintenance at least twice a year, and after every time drainage discharges through the high outlet orifice or over the emergency spillway.
+The Plan must require inspecting the pretreatment SCMs after every major storm event and regularly twice a year, at a minimum (ideally every other month).

-Once the basin is in use, inspect it after every major storm for the first few months to ensure it is stabilized and functioning properly and if necessary take corrective action.
-Note how long water remains standing in the basin after a storm; standing water within the basin 48 to 72 hours after a storm indicates that the infiltration capacity may have been overestimated.
+Once the basin is in use, inspect it after any storm of 0.25-inches or more for the first 3 months to ensure it is stabilized and functioning properly and, if necessary, take corrective action.
+Note how long water remains standing in the basin after a storm; standing water within the basin 72 hours after a storm indicates that the infiltration capacity may have been overestimated.
 If the ponding is due to clogging, immediately address the reasons for the clogging (such as upland sediment erosion, excessive compaction of soils, or low spots).

 Thereafter, inspect the infiltration basin at least twice per year.
 Important items to check during the inspection include: